Caulfield South

 Caulfield South is a suburb in Melbourne, Victoria, Australia, 10 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
 Caulfield South recorded a population of 12,328 at the 2021 census.

 Caulfield South is bounded by Glen Huntly Road to the north, Booran Road to the east, North Road to the south and Kooyong Road to the west.
 Although it has no railway station, it is serviced by tram routes 64 and 67.
-Elsternwick, Glenhuntly and Caulfield railway stations are all within a short drive, with both Elsternwick and Glenhuntly stations accessible via the number 67 tram.
+Elsternwick, Glen Huntly and Caulfield railway stations are all within a short drive, with both Elsternwick and Glenhuntly stations accessible via the number 67 tram.

 One landmark of note is the Caulfield General Medical Centre, which began life as one of the local mansions, the Glen Eira.
 This was purchased in 1915 by the Australian Department of Defence and turned into No. 11 Army General Hospital where it served as a rehabilitation centre for returned servicemen from the Great War who sustained permanent or severe injuries.
 It has since undergone many changes of purpose and management and currently caters primarily for rehabilitation and geriatric medicine.

 The Brighton Cemetery is also located in Caulfield South, and pre-dates the Caulfield Roads Board - the first official recognition of the suburb of Caulfield.
 Opened in 1855 it became, together with St Kilda Cemetery, an alternative resting place for those who had lived south of the Yarra River.
 There are up 70,000 people interred, including famous Australian artists, politicians and military heroes.